Nutritional immunology

-Nutritional immunology is a field of immunology that focuses on studying the influence of nutrition on the immune system and its protective functions.
 Part of nutritional immunology involves studying the possible effects of diet on the prevention and management on developing autoimmune diseases, chronic diseases, allergy, cancer (diseases of affluence) and infectious diseases.
 Other related topics of nutritional immunology are: malnutrition, malabsorption and nutritional metabolic disorders including the determination of their immune products.

-The Role of Nutrition on the Prevention and Management of Diseases
+Prevention and management of diseases

 Autoimmune diseases

 The development and progression of many autoimmune diseases are generally unknown.
-The "Western pattern diet" consists of high-fat, high-sugar, low-fiber meals with surfeit of salt and highly processed food, which have pro-inflammatory effects.
+The "Western pattern diet" consists of high-fat, high-sugar, low-fiber meals with a surfeit of salt and highly processed food, which have pro-inflammatory effects.
 These effects may promote Th1- and Th17 - biased immunity and alter monocyte and neutrophil migration from bone marrow.
 A healthy diet contains a multitude of micronutrients that have anti-inflammatory and immune boosting effects that can help prevent or treat autoimmune diseases.

 The impact of diet is studied in relation to these autoimmune diseases: